Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Method

 \subsection{Open Science}

-This study was preregistered on OSF\footnote{Non-anonymous preregistration link removed for peer-review}.
+This study was preregistered on OSF\footnote{\url{https://osf.io/kjcg5/overview?view_only=2e3c090e4d294fe8b714550a714bcb1e}}.
 Minor linguistic and structural adjustments were made to the preregistered hypotheses to improve clarity and consistency with the final study design.
 The dataset and supplementary materials (codebook, questionnaire overview) are available at OSF\footnote{\url{https://osf.io/vqsem/files/osfstorage?view_only=53ba0188a6db4a54aa08a1f34bf9078f}}.
 We excluded privacy-sensitive entries from the dataset prior to publication.